TradeTrust/documentation/docs/topics/transferable-records/title-transfer.md

 #### Owner

-Every instance of the Title Escrow consists of the Owner field that can be changed during a transfer.
+Every instance of the Title Escrow consists of the Owner field that changes when a transfer takes place.

 There are two scenarios in which this can occur.